yellowmessenger/documentation/docs/platform_concepts/appConfiguration/microsoft-dynamics.md

 :::

 2. Click **Connect**.
-3. You can add up to five merchant accounts.
+3. You can add up to 15 accounts.
 To add another Zoho CRM account, click on **Add account** and follow the steps mentioned above.

    ![](https://i.imgur.com/XaeEnce.png)